-- The trust furloughed some of its staff under the government's CJRS.
-The funding received of £129k (2020: £207k) relates to staff costs in respect of multiple staff which are included within note 11 below as appropriate. - Included within other coronavirus funding above is mass testing funding of £105k. - Included within other coronavirus funding above is coronavirus (COVID-19) catch-up premium of £270k.
+- In the prior year, the trust furloughed some of its staff under the government's CJRS.
+The funding received of £nil(2021: £129k) relates to staff costs in respect of multiple staff which are included within note 11 below as appropriate. - Included within other coronavirus funding above is mass testing funding of £nil (2021: £105k). - Included within other coronavirus funding above is coronavirus (COVID-19) catch-up premium of £nil(2021: £270k).